Medicare Part D Coverage Examples

 Robert’s PDP Plan Features

-- A low monthly premium.
-A higher deductible.
-A pharmacy network that includes Robert’s pharmacy.
+- A pharmacy network that includes Robert’s pharmacy

 Robert’s Monthly PDP Plan Costs